Irritable Bowel Syndrome

 Current medical thinking about diet has changed a great deal in recent years.
 There is good evidence to suggest that, where tolerated, a high roughage and bran diet is helpful.
 This diet can result in larger, softer stools which seem to reduce the pressures generated in the colon.

 Large amounts of beneficial fiber can be obtained by taking over-the-counter bulking agents such as psyllium mucilloid (Metamucil, Konsyl) or methylcellulose (Citrucel).
+You can also mix up your own fiber supplement.

 As many people have already discovered, the simple act of eating may, at times, activate the colon.
 This action is a normal reflex, although in IBS patients it tends to be exaggerated.
 It is sometimes helpful to eat smaller, more frequent meals to block this reflex.